MooersLab/writingLogTemplateInOrg/README.md

 Use this writing log in parallel to the main writing project document to track your progress and record your plans.

-[Org-mode](https://orgmode.org/) is a rich variant of markdown (see [cheatsheet](https://devhints.io/org-mode)) that can read directly some LaTeX code.
+[Org-mode](https://orgmode.org/) is a rich variant of markdown (see [cheatsheet](https://devhints.io/org-mode)) that can read some LaTeX code directly.
 The remaining LaTeX code can be used in a code block for LaTeX.

-Use the org-mode markdown code as normal and re-use the LaTeX code as templates for figures and tables with captions.
+Use the org-mode markdown code as normal and reuse the LaTeX code as templates for figures and tables with captions.

 ## Features